belloshehu/store/README.md

 One noticeable improvement is to add pagination using the react-tabe usePagination hook.
 This will not only improve performance by loading certain amount of product at a time, but it will also increase users' experience.

+Another possible improvement is to add few similar products on a product's detail page.
+This help customers/users to easily check other related products without having to navigate back to the product list on the table.